jeany55/MyAccountant/API/CustomTabs.md

 ### Example 10: Using Locale for Internationalization

-Use localized strings in your tab:
+Use localized strings in your tab.
+Currently you may only fetch existing localized keys (not set any).

 ```lua
 local today = DateUtils.getToday()